 Preparing a tooth for a crown usually requires two visits to the dentist -- the first step involves examining and preparing the tooth, the second visit involves placement of the permanent crown.

 At the first visit in preparation for a crown, your dentist may take a few X-rays to check the roots of the tooth receiving the crown and surrounding bone.
 If the tooth has extensive decay or if there is a risk of infection or injury to the tooth's pulp, a root canal treatment may first be performed.

 Before the process of making a crown begins, your dentist will anesthetize (numb) the tooth and the gum tissue around the tooth.
-Next, the tooth receiving the crown is filed down along the chewing surface and sides to make room for the crown.
-The amount removed depends on the type of crown used (for instance, all-metal crowns are thinner and require less tooth structure removal than all-porcelain or porcelain-fused-to-metal ones).
+Next, the tooth receiving the crown is reshaped along the chewing surface and sides to make room for the crown.
+The amount removed depends on the type of crown used.
 If, on the other hand, a large area of the tooth is missing (due to decay or damage), your dentist will use filling material to "build up" the tooth to support the crown.

-After reshaping the tooth, your dentist will use a paste or putty to make an impression of the tooth to receive the crown.
+After reshaping the tooth, your dentist typically will use a paste or putty to make an impression of the tooth to receive the crown.
+Sometimes, though, impressions are made with a digital scanner.
 Impressions of the teeth above and below the tooth to receive the dental crown will also be made to make sure that the crown will not affect your bite.